Photographs from Scotland

 Overall, I wasn’t feeling it at first.
 I’m used to that, as it can take a while to become focused.
 I had to capture some failures before getting into the keepers, but this process was different as I was also sick.
 Thankfully, that sickness didn’t last much past that first day, but I think the lingering exhaustion affected my ability to get into the mindset of photography.
 Photography requires an eye for composition and creativity, which isn’t easy when your mind is foggy.
 I started really “seeing” Scotland when we left Glasgow to begin our road trip around the country.

-Photo 1 - Glen Nevis Estate
+Photo 1 - Fort William

 We were going to Steall Waterfall and stopped at one of the numerous parking areas to take in the view.
 There were cars parked and numerous people hiking in the distance.
 Before we continued our drive, I took this low-angle photo in the middle of the road.
 I like the simplicity and vibrance of this photo and the somewhat painterly presentation.
 The road curves and leads into the hills to an unknown location but draws the eye down that road to the center peak.
 It’s a simple photo in composition, but overall, I feel this is a good feeling and representation of a Scottish landscape.